agustinbalquin/Flix/README.md

 The following **additional** features are implemented:

+- [x] Trailer is availavle to be seen
 - [x] User can Query for different categories (using PickerView)
 - [x] Infinite Scrolling with updated queries
 - [x] Movie Rating is shown on CollectionView posters